Noob1701/Twitch-Analysis/README.md

 I have not been able to come up with a satisfactory explanation for this phenomenon.
 The best I can come up with at this point is Holidays? (shrugs shoulders)

 A final note for the reader:
-This repo is not the original repo for this project and is primarily a container for a portfolio project.
-I will update this as there are a few things I want to add/change.
+This repo is not the original repo for this project and is primarily a container for a portfolio level project.
+I will keep this repo up to date as there are a few things I want to add/change.
+But I will do so primarily through uploads.
+(In short, yes, I do know how proper version control works, you can check out the mess that is my Springboard repo for verification).

-Below is a an abbreviated version of the project.
-You can also reference the report and presentation files in this repo
+Below is an abbreviated version of the project: The meat of the TLDR.

 Top 200 Games on Twitch; Binary Classification and Regression